-- a The Chronicler Davin, whose lies the People love listening to. - o The Boss Marlotte, who is an uncivilized barbarian. - D The Stalker Kara, who refused to be the hero of your story.
+- a The Chronicler Davin, whose lies the People love listening to. - a The Boss Marlotte, who is an uncivilized barbarian. - a The Stalker Kara, who refused to be the hero of your story.

-- Your worn notebook. - o The Boss Johammed, who wants what's best for the People. - o The Gearhead Pontiak.
+- o Your worn notebook. - a The Boss Johammed, who wants what's best for the People. - The Gearhead Pontiak.
 His talents are needed in the Dawnworld.

-- For the Ark to become a place of culture and learning. - D To write the great story of how the People finds Eden. - To bring children to the People and teach a daughter or son all they need to know about the Dawnworld.
+- o For the Ark to become a place of culture and learning. - D To write the great story of how the People find Eden. - To bring children to the People and teach a daughter or son all they need to know about the Dawnworld.